• Home

 Is it a headache or a migraine?

 For those that don’t suffer from migraines, it is a common misconception that they are just really bad headaches and that sufferers will be fine if they take a couple of over the counter painkillers.
-In reality, migraines are much more severe, with pain so debilitating, it is difficult to carry out day-to-day activities.
+In reality, migraines are much more severe, with pain so debilitating, that it is difficult to carry out day-to-day activities.

 What is the difference between a headache and a migraine?